hexbus/ppebcr-docs/README.md

 There are 3 main versions of the PPEB.

-The original version with one PSRam Support for up to 2Mb Sams Memory
+The original version with one PSRam (2Mb Sams)
-The updated v3 board with dual PSRam Support for up to 8Mb Sams Memory
+The updated v3 board with dual PSRam (8Mb Sams)
-The SMD version with dual PSRam support/ rear MicroSd - USB Ports.
+The SMD version with dual PSRam (8mb Sams), reset button, and rear mounted MicroSd and USB Ports.

 ## Assembly Guides <a name="Assembly-Guides"></a>